Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/install.md

 ## Prerequisites
 Before starting installation, be sure you have the following:

-## Prerequisites
-Before starting installation, be sure you have the following:

 - **Kubernetes cluster**: Kong is compatible with all distributions of Kubernetes.
 You can use a [Minikube](https://kubernetes.io/docs/setup/minikube/), [GKE](https://cloud.google.com/kubernetes-engine/), or [OpenShift](https://www.openshift.com/products/container-platform) cluster.
 - **kubectl or oc access**: You should have `kubectl` or `oc` (if working with OpenShift) installed and configured to communicate to your Kubernetes cluster.
 {% include /md/enterprise/license.md license='prereq' %}

 ## Step 1.
 Provision a Namespace

-To create the secrets for license and Docker registry access, first provision the `kong` namespace:
+To create the license secret, first provision the `kong` namespace:

 {% navtabs %}
 {% navtab kubectl %}